takahe-linux/pkgs/docs/roadmap.md

 - Add some tests...
 - Test for borked symlinks, missing symlinks...
 - Basic sanity tests for various programs (eg pacman, ...)
+- Check that some directories don't exist (ie share/info) - this might be better somehow integrated with makepkg.